 Life coaching sessions are 60 minutes, or as agreed.
 The duration, frequency and the number of sessions will vary depending on the issue to be addressed as well as the client's preferred way of working.

-Sessions take place at a private, discreet and comfortable office in Glasgow's West End.
+Sessions take place at a private, discreet and comfortable office in Glasgow's West End or Online.